refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 ```

 :::note
-We recommend to use **axios** as Http client with **@pankod/refine-simple-rest** data provider.
-Other Http clients can be also preferred.
+We recommend using **axios** as the Http client with the **@pankod/refine-simple-rest** data provider.
+Other Http clients can also be preferred.
 :::

 ## Hooks and Components

-This hooks can be used with `authProvider` authentication and authorization operations.
+These hooks can be used with the `authProvider` authentication and authorization operations.

 -   [useAuthenticated](#)
 -   [useCheckError](#)